 God’s Timing Is Perfect—A Christian’s Experience of Job Hunting

 For a young person who is about to enter into society after graduation, the biggest trouble he has to face is job hunting.
 Indeed, there are many enterprises and public institutions in today’s society.
 There seems to be lots of job opportunities.
 But the number of graduates every year is even greater, and the competition is also very intense.
 And all graduates try every means possible to gain a position in a big name company, as getting a good job is a turning point in one’s life and can also determine one’s future.
 I, a very ordinary and unremarkable graduating student, also had to face the difficulty of job hunting like other graduates.
-The only difference between me and them is that I am a Christian and I believe God has prepared everything.
+The only difference between me and them is that I am a Christian of The Church of Almighty God and I believe God has prepared everything.

 Resumes Running Rampant, It’s Extremely Difficult to Get an Ideal Job